0xagf0x/beerHop2.0/README.md

    register/log in to their account,
    Search their area for bars/brewpubs,
    Rate the location,
-   Leave a comment,
+   Leave a comment.
+All content will be stored in a database.

 Technologies used:
    React -
    JSX -
-   Precss -
+   Postcss -
    Sequelize -
    Express -
-   Node.js
+   Node.js - hjs webpack - Google Maps API